-That families are complex nobody needs to read, after all we have ours to remember us daily.
-They are uncles who feel that obligations A, B, C should be fulfilled by D, C and E. Everyone has an opinion to give or something to judge and those who are there to help are, in fact, few.
+No one needs to read that families are complex, after all we have ours to remind ourselves of daily.
+They are uncles who think that day-to-day obligations must be fulfilled by one or another person in the family.
+Everyone has an opinion to give or something to judge and those who are there to help are few indeed.

 Schools provide countless examples that are also no different.
 We did a qualitative research on parents’ perception of the care network for children with autism and the results were interesting.